renodor/yago-technical-test/README.md

 - `bin/dev` to launch dev server on `localhost:3000`
 - `bundle exec rspec` to run the specs

+## Credentials
+- The app uses [Rails credentials](https://edgeguides.rubyonrails.org/security.html#custom-credentials) to store secrets
+- In order to work properly the app needs to read the credentials stored in `config/credentials/developpment.yml.enc`
+- For that please create a `development.key` file under `config/credentials` containing the key sent to you by email

 ## App Structure
 ### Models
 #### Lead